Frequently Asked Questions

 What are the NEW DATES of the 2021 Biennial Meeting?

 The dates of the meeting are now April 7-9, 2021!
 Moving to a virtual meeting has allowed us to adjust the dates in response to requests to respect personal and family time on the weekend.
 Pre-conferences will also shift to virtual meetings and will be held on Tuesday, April 6, 2021.
-If organizers would like to opt to hold a pre-conference on a weekend day, we will have an option for post-conferences on Saturday, April 10.

 When will more details be available?